-- Admission to the university - B.S.N. from a nationally accredited nursing program - Undergraduate cumulative GPA of 3.00 or better or prior completion of a master's degree in another field - · Completion of a course in health assessment - Completion of a course in statistics before NURS 6323 - An iBT TOEFL score of 80 or higher with a score of at least 20 on each section if proof of English proficiency is required - Registered Nurse licensure or the international equivalent
+- Admission to the university, including resume and personal statement - B.S.N. from a nationally accredited nursing program (or a bachleor's degree in any field for the R.N.-M.S.N. track) - Undergraduate cumulative GPA of 3.00 or better or prior completion of a master's degree in another field - Completion of a course in health assessment - Completion of a course in statistics before NURS 6323 - Two letters from professional references, such as those from employers, co-workers, or nusing school faculty members who had the applicant as a student - One of the following if proof of English proficiency is required - An iBT TOEFL score of 80 total and a score of at least 20 on on the speaking portions - IELTS score of 7.0 on the speaking portion and a 6.5 on the other sub-bands